Word@Work, Let God's Word energise your working day!

 Galatians 6:2

 This verse is really Part 1 of an instruction which concludes in verse 5 (“… each one should carry their own load.”).
-A burden is a load which is too heavy and needs to be shared; but each of us should bear our own responsibilities, and not be lazy, expecting others to do our work for us.
+A burden is a load which is too heavy and needs to be shared.
+However, each of us should bear our own responsibilities, and not be lazy, expecting others to do our work for us.
 Burdens are different: they may be physical, emotional, mental or spiritual; and we are not designed to carry them alone.
+The law of Christ is to love one another in such a way that the burden is shared (John 13:34).

 Service Is the Test Of Godliness